 Sweet potato with lean beef with rocket leaves

-In the 0–30 minutes before the match, which may be during or after the warm-up phase, we may want to take advantage of the chance to get some extra glucose into the bloodstream, potentially lessening the effects of fatigue.
+In the 0–60 minutes before the match, which may be during or after the warm-up phase, we may want to take advantage of the chance to get some extra glucose into the bloodstream, potentially topping up some glycogen stores and lessening the effects of fatigue.

-This can be done through some form of fast-acting carbohydrates, such as jelly sweets, or dextrose, glucose or maltodextrin powder mixed with water, or perhaps an isotonic sports drink, if the budget allows for this.
+This can be done through some form of fast-acting carbohydrates, such as jelly sweets, or dextrose, glucose or maltodextrin powder mixed with water, or perhaps an isotonic sports drink or gel, if the budget allows for this.

-Sipping on this drink pre-workout can actually help with hydration as well, particularly by adding a pinch of good quality sea salt or electrolytes to the mix, since this helps replace some of the electrolytes lost through sweat.
-(These electrolytes are contained within isotonic drinks.)
+Sipping on a drink pre-match can actually help with hydration as well, particularly by adding a pinch of salt (sea salt or regular) or electrolytes to the mix, since this helps replace some of the electrolytes lost through sweat and helps regulate fluid balance and hydration.
+(These electrolytes/salts are contained within isotonic drinks.)

 We should be mindful of how this drink will affect performance in terms of feeling nauseous, as well as creating the need to use the toilet during competition, so some experimentation is required.